hoora-abedin/CSLProj-SUT/README.md

-This is my project of Computer Structure & Language course at Sharif University of Technology.
+This is my project of Computer Structure & Language course at SUT.
 The subject is solving System of n equations with assembly.
 (IBM & 8086)

 Here is an example of input and the output: